The sports and entertainment industries have changed rapidly, in part due to significant technology innovations and the popularity of digital media.

-- Employment and industrial relations – employment and contractor agreements, workplace strategies, industrial and common law disputes, termination of employment, redundancies, discrimination claims, immigration and visa applications
+- Employment & Industrial Relations – employment and contractor agreements, workplace strategies, industrial and common law disputes, termination of employment, redundancies, discrimination claims, immigration and visa applications.

 - Individuals – talent agreements, athlete management advice, employment and sponsorship arrangements, taxation advice and Olympic selection disputes.

 Our sports law practice is ranked Band 1 by Chambers Asia Pacific 2019, which comments: ‘Clients praise the team's pragmatism and industry knowledge.
 One states: "They're great: I can have a candid phone call to get the legal view with a practical and commercial overlay and make the best decision for what we want to do.
 They give us the freedom to do what we want while advising on the various risks."
 Another says: "There's no comparison, Hall & Wilcox are superior.
 Their specific knowledge of sport is market-leading".’